gemc/clas12Tags_old/README.md

 - 4a.2.5: Same as 4a.2.4 with in addition:

 	- Solenoid from CAD models :soon:
-	- new geant4 version :soon:
 	- cnd banks: 1 ADC output / pmt instead of ADCU/ADCD for a single paddle :soon:
+	- solenoid field rotation :soon:

 <br>